-For 2006 Leupold & Stevens introduced their new "VX-L" line of riflescopes.
-VX-L scopes are designed to offer low mounting height combined with large diameter objective lenses.
-A VX-L 3.5-10x scope with a 50mm diameter front objective will mount on a rifle at the same height as standard scopes with a 36mm objective.
+In 2006, Leupold & Stevens introduced their first "VX-L" riflescope, which was quickly expanded into the VX-3L series.
+VX-3L scopes are designed to offer low mounting height combined with large diameter objective lenses.
+A VX-3L 3.5-10x scope with a 50mm diameter front objective will mount on a rifle at the same height as standard scopes with a 36mm objective.

 This miracle has been achieved by the simple expedient of taking a "bite" out of the lower edge of the objective lens, allowing the scope to be mounted lower on the rifle.
 The point is to counter the trend toward top heavy hunting rifle/scope combinations caused by the popularity of hunting scopes with oversize front objectives.

 Unfortunately, big diameter front objectives are heavy and require high mounting rings, and that causes the rifle to become top heavy.
 Further, a scope in high rings is usually positioned too high for a good cheek weld on the stock, which negatively impacts practical accuracy and rapid target acquisition.
 The bottom line is that such rigs make shooting harder, not easier.